 Middle East refers to the area from Syria to Yemen; Egypt to Iran

 Asia generally means Asia and the Indian subcontinent.
-For some insurers this excludes Japan*
+For some insurers, this excludes Japan*

-Pacific means the South West Pacific, New Zealand and Indonesia/Bali*.
+Pacific means the South-West Pacific, New Zealand and Indonesia/Bali*.
 Select Pacific for domestic cruises in Australian waters

 Australia means domestic travel within Australia only

-*Some variances apply for Bali, Indonesia, Japan and Middle East.
+*Some variances apply for Bali, Indonesia, Japan and the Middle East.
 Check that your destination is covered once directed to your chosen insurer’s site.

 Depending on your circumstances, such as your age, and your trip durations and destinations, it can sometimes be cheaper to buy two or three single trip policies than an annual policy, so there are savings to be made by shopping around and comparing your options.

 Are you a frequent traveller considering an annual travel insurance policy?
 Check out our top tips for regular jetsetters: